-Orchard is building on decades of research and advancements in the field of gene therapy to develop potential cures for rare and often-fatal diseases.
+Orchard is building on decades of research and advancements in the field of gene therapy to develop potential treatments for rare and often-fatal diseases.
 Our ex vivo autologous gene therapy approach is designed to use a person’s own blood stem cells and insert into those cells a working copy of the missing or faulty gene.
 By giving these gene-corrected cells to the patient, we aim to permanently correct genetic disorders with a single treatment.

 Learn more about our gene therapy approach: